AsfandSoomro/rename-files/README.md

 A simple program to rename multiple files at once.

-For example: If you wanna prefix or suffix all the files in a directory with some tag.
+For example: If you want to prefix or suffix all the files in a directory with some tag.